fravale/cquadr/README.md

 The "cquad" R package performs estimation of different versions of the Quadratic Exponential Model, see Bartolucci, F. and Pigini, C. (2017) for further details.

-The User Guide for the cquadr Stata package can be dowloaded at https://github.com/fravale/cquadr/blob/master/cquadr-guide.pdf
+The User's Guide for the cquadr Stata package can be dowloaded at https://github.com/fravale/cquadr/blob/master/cquadr-guide.pdf

 **Authors:**